HASCODES-Games/Open-ASCII-Engine/README.md

 # Open ASCII Engine (OAE)
-Open ASCII Engine is a basic game engine written in python that simplifies the process of creating text-based video games.
+Open ASCII Engine is a basic game engine written in python that simplifies the process of creating text-based adventure video games/visual novels.

 # Version
 Currently, the engine is mostly unfinished and is in version 0.0.2.